Meet the Staff

-Sascha works primarily with Circus and Outdoor theatre companies, she’s passionate about inclusive and representative theatre, artist development and accessibility.
-Since 2014 Sascha has worked with various organisations and artists including Out There Arts, NoFit State Circus, Gossamer Thread Circus, Frozen Light, Hannah Finn and The Why Not Institute.
+Sascha works primarily with Circus and outdoor theatre companies.
+She’s passionate about inclusive and representative theatre, artist development and accessibility.
+Since 2014 Sascha has worked with various organisations and artists including Out There Arts, NoFit State Circus, Frozen Light, and The Why Not Institute.

 As part of her personal creative practice Sascha started studying clowning, puppet building and puppetry in 2018.

 Jeremy has taught in the School of Literature, Drama and Creative Writing at the University of East Anglia since 2009, where he is currently the Academic Director of the British Archive of Contemporary Writing.
 He is particularly interested in modernist literature and writes about modern poetry for various national publications.
 He has also edited several books, including Market Lunch, a collection of Norwich verse by local poet Ron Nevett.